 TSA PreCheck is the most successful of the expedited airport security screening programs, with more than 7 million members.
 It is a Trusted Traveler Program run by the Transportation Security Administration of the United States Department of Homeland Security.

-The TSA PreCheck program is designed to expedite the transit of verified travelers when passing through security checkpoints, which often get congested as people line up to board aircraft.
+The TSA PreCheck program is designed to expedite the transit of verified travelers when passing through security checkpoints, which often get congested as people board aircraft.

 Before TSA PreCheck, passengers are usually required to remove any clothes or personal objects that might be used to contain dangerous chemicals.